Tim Sweeney (DJ)

-Tim Sweeney is an American radio host, DJ, and producer, known for his long-running show on WNYU-FM, Beats in Space.
-Sweeney also runs independent label under the Beats in Space moniker.
+Tim Sweeney is an American radio host, DJ, and producer, known for his long-running show on WNYU-FM and Apple Music, Beats in Space.
+Sweeney also runs an independent label under the Beats in Space moniker.

 Career

 Sweeney’s show, Beats in Space, first aired on WNYU in the Fall of 1999, while Sweeney was a freshman at NYU.
 The show gained traction after he hosted many high-profile DJs and producers in the early 2000s, including James Murphy, DJ Harvey, Carl Craig, Diplo, The Avalanches, and Hot Chip, among others.

 Since 2003, Sweeney has also been heavily involved with many DFA releases and fellow Brooklyn-based label RVNG.

 Beats in Space (Radio Show)

 Beats in Space was a radio show mixed live by Tim Sweeney and guests, and it aired every Tuesday night from 10:30pm to 1:00am on WNYU-FM.
-On 9 March 2021, Sweeney announced on-air that the show would be his last on WNYU after 21 years, and that he would be taking a break from broadcasting.
+On March 9, 2021, Sweeney announced on-air that the show would be his last on WNYU after 21 years, and that he would be taking a break from broadcasting.

+On November 1, 2021, Beats in Space relaunched on Apple Music 1.
+Each week features an hour-long mix from Sweeney and an hour-long mix from a guest.
+Sweeney cited listener accessibility and recording flexibility as the primary reasons for the shift to a digital format.